ConnectableUs/gkp/README.md

 consistently, and things seem to work.

 I've added the `indent=2` keyword to format json.dump(), and this seems to work fine.
+It turns out the git-diff's are much cleaner when TinyDB is allowed to build up the existing json file.